A theory of locally impenetrable elastic tubes: Equations governing a locally impenetrable Kirchhoff rod

 We will adopt a variational scheme to obtain all the necessary equations governing a locally impenetrable elastic tube.
 We begin by converting the inequality constraint \eqref{eq:kappa_inequality} to an equality constraint by means of a slack function $g\equiv g(s)$,

 where we use $\hat\kappa \equiv 1/t$ for brevity of notation.
-We posit that static equilibria of a locally impenetrable elastic tube are extrema of the following action functional,
+We posit that static equilibria of a locally impenetrable elastic tube are extrema of the following action functional:

-where the Lagrangian density $\mathcal{L}$ is given by,
+where the Lagrangian density $\mathcal{L}$ is given by

-Here $\mathcal{W}\equiv\mathcal{W}(u_i)$ is an elastic energy density (per unit length) function, $\bn\equiv\bn(s)$ is a vector Lagrange multiplier function that enforces constraint \eqref{eq:kirchhoff_kinematic}, $\Lambda\equiv\Lambda(s)$ is a scalar Lagrange multiplier that enforces \eqref{eq:kappa_equality}, and $\mathcal{V}\equiv\mathcal{V}(\br)$ is a potential function dependent on $\br$ alone.
-The function $\mathcal{V}$ can be used to incorporate position dependent potentials such as the gravitational potential.
+Here, $\mathcal{W}\equiv\mathcal{W}(u_i)$ is an elastic energy density (per unit length) function\footnote{Assuming the existence of $\mathcal{W}(u_i)$ restricts the validity of our analysis to hyperelastic rods only.}, assumed to be strictly convex in its arguments and minimized at $u_i = 0$\footnote{A non-straight intrinsic shape of the rod, described by $\hat{u}_i\equiv \hat{u}_i(s)$, can be accounted for by considering an energy density $\mathcal{W}\equiv\mathcal{W}(u_i-\hat{u}_i)$ that is minimized at $u_i=\hat{u}_i$\cite{antman:nonlinear,dichmann1996}.}; $\bn\equiv\bn(s)$ is a vector Lagrange multiplier function that enforces constraint \eqref{eq:kirchhoff_kinematic}, $\Lambda\equiv\Lambda(s)$ is a scalar Lagrange multiplier that enforces \eqref{eq:kappa_equality}, and $\mathcal{V}\equiv\mathcal{V}(\br)$ is a potential function dependent on $\br$ alone.
+The function $\mathcal{V}$ can be used to incorporate position-dependent potentials, such as the gravitational potential.

 We subject \eqref{eq:action_functional} to the following infinitesimal variations: